What Dayton Comestibles Accomplished in 2016

 May – July, 2016 “Congratulations!”

 In the midst of all the fire recovery, Kat entered and won the Ohio Signature Food Contest.
-The contest–sponsored by the Center for Innovative Food Technology and the Ohio Farm Bureau–was created to promote new Ohio-based products.
-(Thank you to Missy Duer at Indian Creek for sharing the entry form with us!)
+The contest—sponsored by the Center for Innovative Food Technology and the Ohio Farm Bureau–was created to promote new Ohio-based products.
 Kat received the award on a sweltering day at the Ohio State Fair…and returned home to a house that was still under construction.
-There was a ton of publicity…and immediately thereafter, folks started showing up at Indian Creek Distillery to buy the mustard that doesn’t officially exist yet!
+There was a ton of publicity…and immediately thereafter, folks started showing up at the distillery to buy the mustard that doesn’t officially exist yet!

 May – November, 2016 “Sorry, you’re acidified.”